-Blanca, a small town huddling at the foot of Peña Negra, a volcanic black rock, is reinventing parts of its structure, thanks to the impulses from artists’ platform AADK Spain.
-The first step is to rediscover the actual potentials of a shrinking city; then the workshop Back To Life created an integral process in further developing these impulses.
+Blanca, a small town huddling at the foot of Peña Negra - a black volcanic rock - is reinventing parts of its structure, thanks to the impulses from artists’ platform AADK Spain.

-The entire system reveals 3 main spatial composition shaped by a single textile element, exploring different qualities of space.
+The entire system reveals 3 main spatial compositions shaped by a single textile element, exploring different qualities of space.
 The ‘line’ is an unreachable space visible from a distance, its strong effect created an EPHEMERAL landmark, visually connecting people’s attention from afar.
-The space then evolves into a physical connection made of folds, stairs, doors, bushes, an unexpected track to cross through and interact with.
-Eventually the EPHEMERAL structure floats over the heads in variable positions, suspended by pure shapes, suggesting continuity between the structure and the space around, inviting the observer to stay and reflect about the actual and future possibilities of the area.
+Space then evolves into a physical connection made of folds, stairs, doors, bushes, an unexpected track to cross through and interact with.
+Eventually, the EPHEMERAL structure floats over the heads in variable positions, suspended by pure shapes, suggesting continuity between the structure and space around, inviting the observer to stay and reflect about the actual and future possibilities of the area.

 Pier Alessio Rizzardi